 • Have your lights slowly dim just before bedtime.

-• Dim and change your lights to a warmer color (more reddish) once the sun sets to improve your sleep.
+• Dim and change your lights to a warmer color (more reddish) once the sun sets to help with sleep.

-• Have all the smart lights turn off when everybody has left the house via a geofence.
+• Have all the smart lights turn off when everybody has left the house via geofence.

 • Have some lights turn on when you arrive home via geofence.

-• Have a light gently wake you up in the morning via regular smart light, Philips SmartSleep, or Casper Glow Lights rather than your phone's alarm.
+• Have a light gently wake you up in the morning rather than a phone alarm.
+Philips SmartSleep or Casper Glow Lights are made for this.

-• Have a specific light or set of lights flash as a reminder to take out the trash.
+• Have a specific light flash as a reminder to take out the trash or switch the laundry.

-• Automatically turn on your lights at sunset.
+• Automatically turn on your outdoor lights at sunset.

-• With Harmony Hub or Home Assistant, dim the lights when you start watching a movie.
+• With Home Assistant, dim the lights when you start watching a movie and bring them back up when you pause.

 Smart Plugs

-Summary: Smart plugs turn your regular devices into smart devices.
-It’s a great way to connect a standard lamp, coffee maker, Christmas tree, or other electronic devices to the internet.
+Smart plugs turn regular devices into smart devices.
+Plug in a standard lamp, coffee maker, or Christmas tree and now you can control it with your phone, voice, or automations.

 Ideas:

-• Make any lamp smart – use voice commands, create schedules, or use your phone’s location to control the lights.
+• Make any lamp smart with voice commands, schedules, or location-based triggers.

 • Turn on your Christmas tree when you arrive home and after sunset.

-• Create a schedule to turn off power-hungry appliances not in use.
+• Create a schedule to cut power to energy-hungry appliances when not in use.

 Smart Thermostat